Santiago21112001/simulator-robotic-software/README.md

 `pyinstaller main.spec`

 Both ways, a build and a dist folder will be created.
-It is under the second one where the application's folder will be found.
+It is under the second one where the application's folder (main) will be found.

 In this folder you can find the executable for the application.
+Before opening it, you need to copy and paste in the dist/main folder the following things:
+- 	assets
+-	buttons
+-	tests
+-	circuits.json
+-	robots.json

 If opened, it will show two windows, a console and the program itself.

+The new files 'circuits.json' and 'robots.json' must always be in the same directory as the executable (dist/main).

 # License
 This program is distributed under the [GNU General Public License Version 3](https://github.com/diegofs29/simulator-robotic-software/blob/main/LICENSE)